Earth in culture: In fiction

 While in general, a planet can be considered "too large, and its lifetime too long, to be comfortably accommodated within fiction as a topic in its own right", this has not prevented some writers from engaging with the topic (for example, Camille Flammarion's Lumen (1887), David Brin's Earth (1990), or Terry Pratchett's, Ian Stewart's and Jack Cohen's The Science of Discworld (1999)).
 The iconic photo of Earth known as The Blue Marble, taken by the crew of Apollo 17 (1972), and similar images of Earth from space, might have popularized Earth as a theme in fiction.

 Additionally, it is undeniable that an overwhelming majority of fiction is set on or features the Earth.
 Earth as a planet has been subject to various works of literary treatments.
 Its climate itself is related to the entire genre known as climate fiction, and its future is a major aspect of the Dying Earth genre as well as the apocalyptic and post-apocalyptic fiction.

 Depiction of Earth

 In the ancient past there were varying levels of belief in a flat Earth, with the Mesopotamian culture portraying the world as a flat disk afloat in an ocean.
+In Chinese traditional culture Earth is square shaped and the heavens are round, as in the Circular Mound Altar, the axis mundi of imperial China.
 The spherical form of the Earth was suggested by early Greek philosophers; a belief espoused by Pythagoras.
 By the Middle Ages—as evidenced by thinkers such as Thomas Aquinas—European belief in a spherical Earth was widespread.